 The entire relationship hinges on inflation.

-If the Fed can get consumer prices under control, the historically negative correlation between stocks and bonds should return, explains Pramod Atluri, a fixed income portfolio manager.
+If the Fed can get consumer prices under control, the historically negative correlation between stocks and bonds should return, explains fixed income portfolio manager Pramod Atluri.

 “That is the trillion-dollar question,” Atluri says.
 “Are we in a new higher inflation regime or not?
 I don’t think we are.
 In my view, we are likely to see inflation come down as the Fed and other central banks continue to raise interest rates and reduce their balance sheets.”